RECAPEM

 2. Electrical storm

 4. Acute MI with PMVT (👌keep in mind that patients with AMI benefit from the beta-antagonist effect of a medication.
-Amiodarone has beta-antagonist effect in addition to Na, K channel blockade properties)
+Amiodarone has a beta-antagonist effect in addition to Na, K channel blockade properties)

 Going further